Spherical subcategories in representation theory: Spherelike objects and their spherical subcategories

 The generalisation to Gorenstein algebras and varieties follows with the same proof, observing that $\Kb(\projectives{\Lambda})$ and $\Perf(X)$ have Serre functors, again given by the Nakayama functor and $\blank\otimes\omega_X[\dim X]$, respectively. \end{proof}

 These similarities notwithstanding, there is an important difference between the algebraic and the geometric cases: an algebra can have $d$-spherical objects for different $d$.
-One example is the discrete derived algebra $\Lambda(1,2,0)$; see \hyref{Section}{sec:DDA}.
-This cannot happen in $\Db(X)$ if $X$ is connected.
+One example is the derived-discrete algebra $\Lambda(1,2,0)$; see \hyref{Section}{sec:DDA}.
+This cannot happen in $\Db(X)$ if $X$ is a connected and smooth variety of dimension $n$: the Serre functor of $\Db(X)$ is $\omega_X\otimes(\blank)[n]$ and, crucially, the tensor product by the line bundle $\omega_X$ is an exact functor on $\Coh(X)$; hence any Calabi--Yau object in $\Db(X)$ is necessarily $n$-CY.

 \begin{lemma} Let either $\DD = \Db(\Lambda)$ for a finite-dimensional algebra $\Lambda$ of finite global dimension, or $\DD=\Db(X)$ for a smooth, projective variety $X$.
 If $F\in\DD$ is a spherelike object such that $\DD_F$ is equivalent to $\Db(\Lambda')$ for a finite-dimensional algebra $\Lambda'$ or to $\Db(X')$ for a projective variety $X'$, then $\Lambda'$ has finite global dimension and $X'$ is smooth, respectively. \end{lemma}